 This blog post showcases an expert user interface.
 If you don't see some of the features mentioned in the post, don't worry!
 Just make sure that you've enabled the "expert" settings in the Options section under the User tab.
 That should do the trick!

-Before getting started, we want to clarify the difference between 1st and 2nd or 3rd degree connections.
+Before getting started, we want to clarify the difference between 1st and 2nd or 3rd degree LinkedIn connections.
 1st degree connections are people who have already connected with you, which means that they can see your posts and are able to send you private messages.
 2nd and 3rd degree connections are people outside your network whom you are not connected with yet.

 LinkedIn has a very strict policy when it comes to connecting with people.
-If a person keeps ignoring your request or even worse, they keep ticking the option “I don’t know”, it may cause your LinkedIn account to get temporarily suspended.
-Therefore, we do recommend creating a highly personalised connection message.
+If a person keeps ignoring your request or even worse, they keep ticking the option “I don’t know this person”, it could cause your LinkedIn account to get temporarily suspended.
+Therefore, personalization is key.

 The markers _FN_ will be replaced with person’s first name and _IN_ with industry found in their profile.

-In order to see how your connection message will look like once it has been sent, you can check it by going to your LinkedIn account and clicking on My Network.
-Then, click “Manage all” and “Sent” to see all the messages that you have sent to people:
+In order to see what your connection message will look like once it has been sent, you can check it by going to your LinkedIn account and clicking on 'My Network'.
+Then, click “Manage all” and “Sent” to see all the messages that you have sent to people.